karmaniverous/stan-cli/.stan/system/stan.todo.md

 - SSR fallback — registerRun wiring
   - src/cli/runner/index.ts: add the same tryResolveNamedOrDefault wrapper for registerRunAction and registerRunOptions so overlay mapping and CLI runner wiring are robust under SSR.
   - Resolves “registerRunAction not found” in overlay excludes mapping tests.

+- Overlay state anchoring + defaults
+  - Always re-include (anchor) `.stan/system/facet.state.json` so it appears in every full archive, regardless of .gitignore.
+  - Declared next-run defaults in `.stan/system/facet.state.json`: `"run": true` and all other facets disabled (`false`) to narrow iteration context.
+  - Updated requirements to record the archive-inclusion rule for `facet.state.json`.